Please change your location to view this page.

 - before any appointment of an administrator or liquidator

 - ensure that its Responsible People (which includes its directors) were aware of the issue, and have an achievable aim for their charity to return to viability after the COVID-19 crisis has passed, and

-Note 2 - As a board member of an incorporated association, what help is there if we are worried about not being able to pay our debts during COVID-19?
+Note 2 - As a board member of an incorporated association, what help is there if you are worried about not being able to pay your debts during COVID-19?

-Note 3 - As a board member of a company limited by guarantee, what help is there if we are worried about not being able to pay our debts during COVID-19?
+Note 3 - As a board member of a company limited by guarantee, what help is there if you are worried about not being able to pay your debts during COVID-19?

-If you require further information about how this protection may apply to your organisation, you can submit an enquiry on our website.
+If you require further information about how this protection may apply to your organisation, submit an enquiry on our website.

-You should consider whether you can access any existing funds to carry the organisation through the short term.
+You should consider whether you can access any existing funds to carry the organisation through the short to medium term.
 If you are thinking about using existing funds, give careful consideration to whether these funds must be used for a specific purpose or are subject to certain conditions.